 If you have a technology or software-based business idea you’re thinking about launching, don’t let the fear of a possible recession stop you.
 Technology has proven to be something most of us can’t live without, so these companies don’t really tend to feel the effects of people tightening their wallets, whether it’s an app, software solution, or even an internet marketing business.

 Of course, no business may be entirely recession proof, and a lot of the ability to withstand financial headwinds can depend dramatically on the individual company.
-However, the above businesses and industries have shown they can be recession-tolerant, and maybe even poised for growth during challenging economic times.
+Factors such as strong leadership, efficient cost management, diversified revenue streams, and customer loyalty can play a pivotal role in navigating tough economic climates.